bqminh/bqminh.github.io/_posts/jobs/2019-12-16-phd-position.md

 Candidates: ANU scholarships are highly competitive, and cover all fees and a ~$27K stipend.
-In order to be put forward, you will need excellent undergraduate marks and a first class honours or Masters by research (or be expecting to gain one by the middle of 2020) or equivalent research experience, excellent oral and written English skills.
+In order to be put forward, you will need excellent undergraduate marks, a high-distiction honours or Masters by research (or be expecting to gain one by the end of 2020) or equivalent research experience, excellent oral and written English skills.

-To apply, please send to m.bui (at) anu.edu.au until **31 January 2020** a detailed CV, full academic transcripts, an English test certificate if English was the language of your study, and a brief description of your research interests and how they intersect with this project.
+To apply, please send to m.bui (at) anu.edu.aua detailed CV, full academic transcripts, an English test certificate if English was the language of your study, and a brief description of your research interests and how they intersect with this project.